 If you’re 60 or over, you can often benefit from cheaper home insurance.
 Many companies offer special discounts to this market, as they recognise that older people generally make fewer and smaller claims, and therefore offer cheaper policies (especially if you live in a low-crime area).
 Some insurance providers also offer higher buildings and contents cover and/or new for old replacement on damaged or stolen items.
 It’s worth using a general comparison tool like Confused.com to get a broad sweep of the market.
 However, comparison sites don’t always pick up the best specialist deals that are available to those aged 60 or over.
 Therefore, we recommend that you check out: Castle Insurance – Castle Insurance specialises in providing cover for over 50s customers.
 A recent report by ConsumerIntelligence revealed that 10% of customers aged 50 or over could save over £150 on their home insurance with Castle.
 Their service has won several customer satisfaction awards and you can get a quote in under a minute, so why not give it a go?
 50% off combined insurance with Churchill – If you haven’t claimed in the last five years, Churchill will give you a massive 50% off buildings and contents insurance.
 Plus, all new customers get at least 20% discount when buying online.
 Equity release schemes Equity release schemes are only available to those over the age of 60.
 Equity is the value of property in excess of any charges on it.
 So, for example, if your house is worth £100,000 and you have a mortgage on it of £70,000 and no other secured loans, you have £30,000 equity.
 Equity release is a way of getting cash from the property without selling it.
 This can be a useful way of getting hold of some money, especially if you’ve got a lot of money in land and assets, but are cash poor.
 On the other hand, once you’ve died or moved into care, the loan (and the interest) will have to be paid off by your children.
 Most independent watchdogs and advisors would say that this is only something to be entered into as a last resort.
 Be wary, though, as we’ve heard some shocking stories of a lot of older people being swindled.
 Quite a bit has been done recently to regulate these schemes with the help of the Financial Services Authority (FSA).
 For more information and advice, take a look at our full article on equity release schemes.

 We get asked a lot about travel insurance for over 60s, so we’re always on the lookout for great offers.
 However Staysure aside, seniors’ deals tend to be aimed at 65s and above.
 Undeterred, we’ve put together a couple of pointers about how you can get cheap travel insurance at 65 plus.
 Flexicover provides reasonable cover for those aged 65 and over – you’d be looking at around £90 for annual multi-trip cover in Europe, for example.
 Insure For Travel has some affordable policies for those in their early 70s – expect to pay around £60 for annual multi-trip cover in Europe.
 Finding it hard to get insured?
 If you find it hard to get insurance (perhaps because of your age or a medical condition) make sure you try AllClear.
 We were impressed by the cover they offered to pensioners (who often struggle to get adequate travel insurance cover) and the fact that the cost of their premiums are calculated much more fairly than most other insurers (so a 65 year old will pay less than a 75 year old, for example) Visit the AllClear website to find out more and get a quote.
-We were also impressed by Goodtogoinsurance as they specialise in travel insurance for over 65s.
-In fact, they can provide cover to travellers of any age, whether they are over 65, 70 or even 90.
-Their website is very informative and easy to use, so make sure you check them out.
 You can use our travel insurance comparison tool to compare the latest quotes from companies across the market.
 For more information, we’ve got a whole article dedicated to cheaper travel insurance for over 65s – it’s got everything you need to know, so take a look.

 Improve your credit rating by having a Free credit check courtesy of Experian.
 Your free 30-day trial will include; advice on how to improve your credit rating, help managing your report, access to expert tips and tools and the chance to find out your credit score.
 Once you’ve finished your trial you’re under no obligation to continue with the service, so you really haven’t got anything to lose!
 “But does it really matter that my credit rating is poor?”
 It matters very, very much.
 Having a poor credit rating could stop you from getting a loan or a decent credit card deal.
 It could also mean you end up paying extortinate interest rates on any financial deals that the bank is prepared to offer you.Tips on how to clean up your credit record